Dave Rusin - Born 15 October 1959

-Rusin’s quality was evident early on as he earned Best & Fairest honours in his first season playing in WA and then onto Claxton Shield duties from 1984, where he put in dominant performances.
-From State League to the Perth Heat, where Rusin was a member of the 1990/91 Perth Heat Championship Team, he had a stellar season on the mound finishing with a 3-1 record and a 1.80 ERA.
+Rusin’s elite talent was evident early on as he won the President's Medal (MVP) in his first season playing in WA.
+He soon became a regular member of the Claxton Shield Teams (State, Brewers & Heat) from 1984 where he put in dominant performances.
+Rusin was a member of the 1990/91 Perth Heat Championship Team.
+He had a stellar season on the mound finishing with a 3-1 record and a 1.80 ERA.

 Below is a sample of some of Dave's achievements: